APPLICATIONS ARE NOW OPEN!

 The role’s primary focus is on the tree collection, to support the education and promotion of Eastwoodhill to the wider community.

 We are looking for a self-motivated, confident and adaptable individual who has experience working in an arboretum and taking care of large gardens.
-It is important to us that this person has managed mature trees and has some propagation planning experience.
+It is important to us that this person has managed mature trees and has propagation planning experience.

 This is a challenging and varied role for someone who is looking to take on responsibility and make a positive contribution to this special place while building on their career and developing their skills and knowledge.